AndiS82/AndiS82/README.md

 <img src="./img/helloworld.jpeg" align="center" style="width: 100%" />

-# Hi!
-I'm Andy.
-## Welcome to my Github profile.
+# Welcome to my Github profile.
+I'm Andy!
-### I used to work as a certified nurse practitioner until I discovered the magic of web development.
-Now I'm a certified Full-Stack Developer (MERN and MEAN stack).
+### I used to work as a certified nurse practitioner until I discovered the world of web development.
+Now I'm a certified Full-Stack Developer (MERN and MEAN stack) and my job is hands down the best job ever.
 <!--
 **AndiS82/AndiS82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.